-This file format comes with a plethora of encoders, with different settings.
-Mainly, we can get a baseline and progressive JPEGs.
+This file format comes with a plethora of encoders with different settings.
+Mainly, we can get baseline and progressive JPEGs.
 The visual difference between these two is the way the image is loaded.
-Baseline loads the image from top to bottom, as the data arrives.
-Progressive prints the whole image at once with very low quality, and as the data arrives the image is improved.
+Baseline loads the image from top to bottom as the data arrives.
+Progressive prints the whole image at once with very low quality, and as the data arrives, the image is improved.
 Here’s an animation that shows the difference.

 JPEG compression is great in reducing file size, but it’s old.
 As you know, a few years in IT development is like a century in the outside world.
 JPG dates back to 1992, which makes it older than some of our team members at Onely!

 There are alternatives to JPEG, though.
-They are not yet very popular, but it’s just a matter of time until they take over, because they’re just plainly better.
-Better in terms of both image quality, and file size!
+They are not yet very popular, but it’s just a matter of time until they take over because they’re just plain better.
+Better in terms of both image quality and file size!

 You can check out some of them using this comparison tool.

 Unfortunately, some of the formats are patent-protected and cannot be widely used on the web.